iechor/docs/content/engine/install/troubleshoot.md

 uses `dnsmasq` to cache DNS requests by adding them to `/etc/resolv.conf`.
 The `dnsmasq` instance runs on a loopback address such as `127.0.0.1` or `127.0.1.1`.
 It speeds up DNS look-ups and provides DHCP services.
-Such a configuration doesn't work within a Docker container.
-The Docker container uses its own network namespace, and resolves loopback addresses such as `127.0.0.1` to itself, and it's unlikely to be running a DNS server on its own loopback address.
+Such a configuration doesn't work within a iEchor container.
+The iEchor container uses its own network namespace, and resolves loopback addresses such as `127.0.0.1` to itself, and it's unlikely to be running a DNS server on its own loopback address.

-If Docker detects that no DNS server referenced in `/etc/resolv.conf` is a fully functional DNS server, the following warning occurs:
+If iEchor detects that no DNS server referenced in `/etc/resolv.conf` is a fully functional DNS server, the following warning occurs:

 ```none